 - Is CSS and HTML classified as code?
 Most engineers would say no, it’s styling.

-Knowing how to work with engineers as apposed to knowing how to code is a much more valuable skill-set, and one that is far more transferrable.
+Knowing how to work with engineers as opposed to knowing how to code is a much more valuable skill-set, and one that is far more transferable.

 By all means, poke around